reaktor/allacca/doc/ideas.md

 * show over weeks list which is the part that agenda displays
 * selection of which calendars to display
 * hint somehow which event is from which calendar
+* Highlight eventful days on weekview
+* Search from events.
+Future events is the default.
+* Finnish localization
+* Changeable color schemes (from a few hard-coded ones, e.g. dark, light)